Pinterest Pixel

 What is the GEOMEAN Function?

-The GEOMEAN function in Excel calculates the geometric mean, which is a type of average commonly used for sets of positive numbers.
-Unlike the arithmetic mean, which simply adds numbers and divides by the count, the geometric mean multiplies all the numbers together and takes the nth root, where n is the count of numbers.
+The GEOMEAN function in Excel calculates the geometric mean.
+It is a type of average used for sets of positive numbers.
+The arithmetic mean simply adds numbers and divides by the count.
+Whereas the geometric mean multiplies all the numbers together and takes the nth root.

-This makes it ideal for averaging rates of growth over time or normalizing data sets that have volatile values.
+It is ideal for averaging rates of growth over time.
 By smoothing out the data, GEOMEAN helps provide more accurate insights, especially in fields like finance and statistics.

 • number1: This is the first numeric argument for which you want to calculate the geometric mean.
 It’s a required argument.